captainread/stAR/README.md

 + Look at your location's star map without needing a telescope.
 + Bring the moon to you with augmented reality.
-+ See the astronomy picture of the day with some infomation about it.
++ See the astronomy picture of the day with some information about it.

 ## Getting Started:
 ### Prerequisites